nicklafferty/craftycody/content/crafts/how-to-put-together-an-athleisure-look-that-vibes.md

 It all started with [Blade Runner 2049](https://www.imdb.com/title/tt1856101/).
 Joi is one of my favorite characters.
 She's absolutely adorable and if household holograms were a thing, I would want one of her too.
 One of her outfits is what sparked this whole journey.

 An off-the-shoulder black top with a black sports bra underneath.
 So.
 Cute.

+However, I don't look like Ana de Armas so I had to find some items that worked for me.
+You will too and that's okay.
+It's all about experimentation and finding what you feel great in.